 It is important to recognise the marked difference between investing in gold versus investing in silver.
 Silver tends to be far more volatile than gold, as its value is closely tied to the industrial supply and demand for it, particularly as part of innovative technologies.

-A couple of examples include Polymetal International Plc, a Russian-based company, that is one of the biggest silver mining companies in the world and Fortuna Silver Mines Inc, a Canadian company that mines in Latin America and West Africa.
+One example includes Fortuna Silver Mines Inc, a Canadian company that mines in Latin America and West Africa.

 Can investing in silver offer dividends?

 Yes, there are silver companies (such as mining operations) on the stock market that can pay investors dividends.
-It’s up to you to do your due diligence, research their dividend payout history and decide whether or not the company will make a good addition to your portfolio.
+It’s up to you to do your due diligence, research their dividend payout history, and decide whether or not the company will make a good addition to your portfolio.

 How is the silver market performing?